It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 Taking Public Transportation in Singapore during F1

 Without a doubt, taking the train is the best way to get around during the Grand Prix weekend in Singapore.
-Because the Singapore Grand Prix is a street circuit, the traffic roads around the circuit will be closed.
-I don’t recommend traveling by taxi or bus during this period of time.
+Again, I don’t recommend traveling by taxi or bus during this period.

-On the other hand, trains will travel underground on their own tracks, making them immune to road closure and traffic jams.
+Trains in Singapore travels underground on this part of the city, making them immune to road closures and traffic jams.
 Known to locals as MRT (Mass Rapid Transit), it is designed to transport many people at the same time!

-Accessing the MRT and bus in Singapore is really easy.
-You don’t need to buy any additional tickets as long as you have a credit card that can support contactless payment.
-Just ensure your credit card has been enabled for foreign transactions, and you can use your credit card to tap in and out of each MRT station or bus stop directly at the machine.
+Accessing the MRT in Singapore is really easy.
+You don’t need to get tickets as long as you have a credit card that can support contactless payment.
+Just ensure your credit card has been enabled for foreign transactions, and you can use your credit card to tap in and out of each MRT station directly at the gantry.

 2. Public Transportation Fares

-Public Transportation in Singapore is very affordable, ranging from S$0.99 to S$2.20 depending on the distance traveled.
-Within the F1 circuit, you’ll likely be traveling only to the next station or 2-3 stations out, which will only cost you S$0.99 each way.
+Public Transportation in Singapore is affordable, ranging from SGD 1.09 to SGD 2.20 depending on the distance traveled.
+Within the F1 circuit, you’ll likely only need to travel a few stations, which will only cost you SGD 1.09 per trip.

-If you are using foreign card, there will be some fees charged for each posting of train charges.
+If you are using a foreign credit card, there will be some fees charged for each posting of train charges.
 But they are very minimal, about 15 cents per posting (not per ride).
-Cards will only typically do daily post or once the total amount reaches $5.
+Cards will only typically do daily posts or once the total amount reaches $5.

 3. Last Train